lordslair/nacritan/README.md

 This project is a backend for a Tactical Interface (IT) in the game Nacridan.
 Its purpose is to parse data received from JS user scripts.
-It's done by a Python backend to query a SQLite DB.
+It's done by a Python backend (Flask API) querying a (remote) MySQL DB.
-And a Python-Flask API, to return JSON if requested.

 All of this inside Docker containers for portable purposes.
 These containers are powered up by Kubernetes.